-Conclusion: Medical Marijuana Card Statistics in 2022
+Conclusion: Medical Marijuana Card Statistics for 2023

 All in all, the increase in MMJ card requests that we’ve seen here recently at WayofLeaf appears to be driven by high levels of stress and anxiety, partially exacerbated by the ongoing global pandemic.

 Another major factor is that, as patients are diagnosed with a qualifying medical condition, more and more are turning straight to medical cannabis, often through personal recommendations.

 While MMJ sentiment is at an all-time high, with users confident it can help them with their specific health condition, accessibility and information seem to be the limiting factors holding people back.